Should your business use a tiered or volume pricing strategy?

-Refer to this article, if you are wondering what is the difference between tiered and volume pricing.
+Refer to this article if you’re wondering: what is the difference between tiered and volume pricing?

 Pay Per UserNumber of users is a popular volume measurement for a tiered pricing model—especially when it comes to corporate or enterprise licensed software.

 Pay Per Feature

-The number of available features can also be a volume metric.
+The number of features available in a software can also be a volume metric for price tiering.

-As you can see in these examples, the main benefit of offering tiered pricing is that you can accommodate different prospects, all of whom have different needs andare interested in your product.
+As you can see in this example, the main benefit of offering tiered pricing is you can accommodate different customer prospects, all of whom have different needs and are interested in your product.

 You’ll often see three tiers because it creates a frame of reference for the pricing.
-The goal is usually to optimize your pricing and business plan for the middle tier and the edges are included to capture prospects slightly deviated from your target market, while make the mid-tier pricing appear like an option that can't be passed up.
+The goal is usually to optimize your pricing and business plan for the middle tier.
+The edges are included to capture prospects slightly deviated from your target market while making the mid-tier pricing plan appear like an option that can't be passed up.

-How is Tier and Volume Pricing Beneficial for a Subscription-Based Businesses?
+How is Tier and Volume Pricing Beneficial for Subscription-Based Businesses?

-There are two other things that make tier and volume pricing strategy attractive to subscription businesses.
+There are two other things that make the tier and volume pricing strategy attractive to subscription businesses.

-- Most contracts include the caveat that if your customer goes over their selected tier, they are bumped up to the next tier automatically.
-Which means the upsell takes care of itself.
 Of course, it’s a good idea to let your customers know their next bill is going to be higher to avoid angry calls to your support lines.
-But properly managed, this is a great way to grow your revenue.
+But when properly managed, this price tier uplift strategy is a great way to grow your revenue.

 - Perceived value works in your favor: Perceived value is an intrinsic part of human nature.
-Many people will buy the tier higher than the one they actually need because it’s perceived to be a better deal.
+Many customers will buy the tier higher than the one they actually need because it’s perceived to be a better deal.
 This encourages higher monthly recurring revenue for your subscription business.

-If you use or are thinking of implementing a tiered and volume based pricing strategy, it’s very important that you do a market analysis where your goal is to adequately address each segment.
+If you use—or are thinking of implementing—a tiered and volume based pricing strategy for your SaaS business, it’s very important you do a market analysis where your goal is to adequately address each segment.

 You’ll see much better results than if you just pull your prices out of the air.